jessica-woodgate/desk23/Documentation/4. Sprints and Project Management/README.md

 ### 1. Stanni Lewis:

-### 2. Jessica Woodgate: Back-end co-developer and SCRUM leader
+### 2. Jessica Woodgate: Back-end co-developer and Scrum leader
 * Implemented database & wrote dbController.js functions to access data from the database for the API
 * Co-development of/assisting with API/Docker:
    * Created boiler plate version of the website, API, docker compose files, and data service from which to build our project on